60 Second Lemon Law Assessment™

 It’s not just about the number of visits to the shop; it’s also about the total time you’ve been without your car.
 Your vehicle may qualify as a lemon if it has been out of service for repairs for a cumulative total of 30 or more days.
 This doesn’t have to be 30 days in a row.
 Keep a calendar and mark every single day your car is at the dealership.
 This timeline is powerful proof that the defect has significantly impacted your ability to use the vehicle you paid for.
 You can find more answers to questions like this in our Lemon Law FAQs.

 Not every rattle, scuff, or glitch in your new car automatically qualifies it as a lemon.
 For a defect to be considered under lemon laws, it needs to be what’s known as a “substantial defect.”
 This means the problem seriously affects your vehicle’s use, value, or safety.
 Think of it this way: the issue has to be significant enough that it compromises the very reason you bought the car in the first place.
-It’s not about minor annoyances; it’s about fundamental flaws that the manufacturer has been unable to fix after a reasonable number of attempts.
+It’s not about minor annoyances; it’s about fundamental flaws that the manufacturer has been unable to fix after a reasonable number of attempts or amount of time.

 The law is designed to protect you from being stuck with a vehicle that is unreliable or dangerous.
 So, while a loose piece of interior trim is frustrating, it likely won’t meet the legal standard.
 However, a faulty transmission that jerks unexpectedly or an engine that constantly stalls definitely falls into the substantial category.
 These are the kinds of problems that prevent you from using your car as intended and can even put you and your passengers in danger.
 Understanding this distinction is the first step in figuring out if you have a valid claim.